WSUCptSCapstone-Fall2022Spring2023/wsulibraries-accessibilityapps/README.md

 1. Clone or download the repository
 2. Install prerequisites from the links above
 3. Run the `setup.bat` script to install required modules
-4. Run the `run_application.bat` script to start the software
+4. Run the `main.py` script to start the software

 ## Functionality